 Dale Rogers, ON Semiconductor Professor of Business, Arizona State University

 Some people still think of supply chain as a business niche, with limited strategic value.
 But, companies today need a fully modernized and integrated supply chain to be successful.
 It is no exaggeration to say the supply chain is now the heart of a company.

-An Industry Disrupted: Embracing the New Reality
+Chapter One: An Industry Disrupted: Embracing the New Reality